2010 Gaza flotilla raid

-The Gaza flotilla raid was a military operation by Israel against six civilian ships of the "Gaza Freedom Flotilla" on 31 May 2010 in international waters in the Mediterranean Sea.
-Nine activists were killed during the raid, while ten Israeli soldiers were wounded, one seriously.
-One further Turkish activist died later of his wounds.
-Three of the six flotilla ships, organized by the Free Gaza Movement and the Turkish Foundation for Human Rights and Freedoms and Humanitarian Relief (İHH), were carrying humanitarian aid and construction materials, intending to break the Israeli blockade of the Gaza Strip.
-Israel had warned the flotilla to abort their mission, describing it as a provocation.
+Six civilian ships of the Gaza Freedom Flotilla were raided by Israel on 31 May 2010 in international waters in the Mediterranean Sea.
+Nine of the flotilla passengers were killed during the raid, with 30 wounded (including one who later died of his wounds).
+Ten Israeli soldiers were wounded, one seriously.
+The exact sequence of events is contested, in part due to the IDF's confiscation of the passengers' photographic evidence.
+The flotilla, organized by the Free Gaza Movement and the Turkish Foundation for Human Rights and Freedoms and Humanitarian Relief (İHH), was carrying humanitarian aid and construction materials, intending to break the Israeli naval blockade of the Gaza Strip.

-On 31 May 2010, Israeli Shayetet 13 naval commandos boarded the ships from speedboats and helicopters in order to force the ships to the Israeli port of Ashdod for inspection.
-On the Turkish ship MV Mavi Marmara, according to the Israel's own Turkel Commission, the Israeli Navy faced resistance from about 40 of the 590 passengers, including IHH activists – described in the commission's report as a separate "hardcore group" – who were said to be armed with iron bars and knives.
-According to flotilla organizer Greta Berlin, the Israeli soldiers did not start firing until an activist seized a gun from one of them.
+The Israeli Navy warned the flotilla via radio to stop approaching the naval blockade and to change course to the port of Ashdod.
+This request was denied and on 31 May 2010, Israeli Shayetet 13 naval commandos boarded the ships in international waters from speedboats and helicopters.
+Aboard the Turkish ship MV Mavi Marmara, the Israeli Navy faced resistance from about 40 of the 590 passengers, including IHH activists who were said to be armed with iron bars and knives.
 During the struggle, nine activists were killed, including eight Turkish nationals and one Turkish American, and many were wounded.
 On 23 May 2014, a tenth member of the flotilla died in hospital after being in a coma for four years.
 Ten of the commandos were also wounded, one of them seriously.

-According to a UN report, all activist deaths were caused by gunshots, and "the circumstances of the killing of at least six of the passengers were in a manner consistent with an extra-legal, arbitrary and summary execution."
+According to a United Nations Human Rights Council report, all activist deaths were caused by gunshots, and "the circumstances of the killing of at least six of the passengers were in a manner consistent with an extra-legal, arbitrary and summary execution."
 The five other ships in the flotilla employed passive resistance, which was suppressed without major incident.
-According to the UN report, several of the passengers were injured and the leg of one was fractured.
+According to the UNHRC report, several of the passengers were injured and the leg of one was fractured.
 The ships were towed to Israel.
 Some passengers were deported immediately, while about 600 were detained after they refused to sign deportation orders; a few of them were slated for prosecution.
 After international criticism, all of the detained activists were also deported.
+The raid drew widespread condemnation internationally, resulted in a deterioration of Israel–Turkey relations, and Israel subsequently eased its blockade on the Gaza Strip.